 The emphasis of the early issues then is on the hobbyist.
 Many of the articles are contributed by keen users, many of them teachers and academics, who were buying these machines simply to understand and explore what this technology was all about.
 Reading them now, many of the contributions have a charm and innocence, which says something of the time.
 There is also optimism, and excitement of what the future could hold regarding these engaging machines.

 Issues available on this site appear as links at the top of this page.
-I'll gradually add issues as I get the time to scan them.
-To cut down on scan time and to conserve server-space they are low-res but should be ok for screen-reading.
-I hope to include all releases up to December 1985 eventually.
+To cut down on scan time and to conserve web hosting server-space they are low-res but should be ok for screen-reading.
+Keep up with any new issues posted by following my Twitter feed at @classiccomputNZ .

 Enjoy!